DreamSpoon/AMH2B/README.md

     - Make Objects Searchable

 ## Mesh Material
-### Swap Material - From File
+### Swap Material - Search File
 Automatically swap materials from another Blend file.
-Other functions in this addon (see Setup Material Swap -> Rename Single / Rename Multi) are used to make materials "searchable" by this function.
-Custom materials for clothing can be maintained in one folder/file and easily re-used.
-Before usig this function, user needs to find or create a materials dictionary file.
-Creation of said file will be explained elsewhere in this readme.
+See Template -> Rename Materials to make materials "searchable" by this function.
+Custom material templates for clothing can be maintained in one folder/file and easily re-used.
+Before applying this function, user needs to find or create a materials template file.

 Script will do:
 - User chooses source file with source materials
 - Materials are appended from source file by name, and names are "guessed" by trimming names of materials and trying to append said materials from blend file chosen by user
   - e.g. Material named 'Mass0010:Uniform_jacket:Uniform_jacket' will be swapped with material named 'Uniform_jacket:Uniform_jacket' from user selected file (material dictionary file)
-- If 'Re-Swap' is enabled then 'Copy from File' will try to swap materials that have already been swapped (based on name format)
-  - e.g. Material named 'Mass0010:Uniform_jacket:Uniform_jacket', and 'Uniform_jacket:Uniform_jacket', in current Blend file will be replaced with 'Uniform_jacket:Uniform_jacket' from user-selected Blend file
-    - operation is non-destructive, so old 'Uniform_jacket:Uniform_jacket' material will be renamed to 'A1:Uniform_jacket:Uniform_jacket', instead of being deleted

 #### Instructions to use script:
 Select all objects with materials that need to be swapped.
 Select meshes, armature objects, curves, etc. - meshes will have their materials swapped and any objects without materials (e.g. armatures) will be ignored.

-Press button AMH2B -> Mesh Material -> Swap Material - From File
+Press button AMH2B -> Mesh Material -> Swap Material - Search File

 File selection window will be shown, and user selects one file with preferred materials in it.
 Run this command multiple times if materials are located across many files:
-  - e.g. Run Swap Materials from File and choose file with clothes materials to swap only clothes materials (other materials will be ignored), then re-run this command and choose file with hair materials to swap only hair materials, etc.
+  - e.g. Run Swap Material from File and choose file with clothes materials to swap only clothes materials (other materials will be ignored), then re-run this command and choose file with hair materials to swap only hair materials, etc.

-Result: All selected object's material slots will be swapped, if possible, with materials in user selected file.
+Result: All selected object's material slots (or just Active Slot, depending) will be swapped, if possible, with materials in file selected by user.

-### Swap Material - Internal Single
+### Swap Material - Search Internal
-Try to swap active material slot of all selected objects with replacement materials contained within this Blend file
+Try to swap material slot(s) of all selected objects with replacement materials contained within this Blend file.

-### Swap Material - Internal Multiple
-Try to swap all materials of all selected objects with replacement materials contained within this Blend file

 ## Mesh Size
 ### Clothing Size - Create Size Rig
 Copy armature and unlock pose scale values for resizing selected clothing meshes with copied armature.
-Select mesh objects first and select armature object last
+Select mesh objects first and select armature object last.

+Intended to be used to quickly up-size clothing, using MHX rig, before running cloth sim. i.e. begin with over-sized clothes so cloth sim can "shrink" clothing to body at start of simulation.

 ## Vertex Group
 ### Functions - Copy from File